subquery/documentation/docs/quickstart/quickstart_chains/avalanche.md

 Check out the [GraphQL Schema](../../build/graphql.md) documentation to get in-depth information on `schema.graphql` file.

-Now that you have made essential changes to the GraphQL Schema file, let’s move forward to the next file
+Now that you have made essential changes to the GraphQL Schema file, let’s move forward to the next file.

 ## 2. Update Your Project Manifest File